NeowayLabs/neowaylabs.github.io/_posts/2022-01-16-journey-ml-platform.md

 A platform team analyzes the internal teams’ requirements, looks for external solutions, and makes them more convenient for developers to use on a daily basis.
 In this context, one of the main characteristics of a good platform is the ease of use and services should be offered in self-service mode with well-written documentation and good support for developers.

 Suppose a data scientist with a background in statistics, economics, or physics was hired to create models that bring a high business return to the company.
-Your scope of work should not include knowledge of details on how to provision infrastructure for deploying models.
-The platform team would act by solving the inherent complexities and providing a simplified user experience.
+Their scope of work should not include knowledge of details on how to provision infrastructure for deploying models.
+The platform team should act by solving the inherent complexities and providing a simplified user experience.

 The discussion about the importance of platform teams is not something new, but the decision to create it must be considered according to each context.
 The decision to create an in-house platform team should be a balance between the long-term efficiency and quality benefits versus the financial costs involved in building and evolving it.